 If pressed again the unit will vibrate twice to let you know that no assistance is being offered.

-The handlebar mounted control unit has a bonus feature that provides a little extra assistance when you are pushing the bike.
+The handlebar-mounted control unit has a bonus feature that provides a little extra assistance if you need to push the bike.
 To activate ‘walk assist’ mode simply hold Button B for a second.

 Other LED Colour Displays

 If you regularly use the companion app, you may see other colours displayed on the control units.
 Here’s a brief rundown of what these indicate;

 Blue – If you have downloaded the companion app to your smart device and have previously connected to the bike the LED will display a Blue light to indicate the bike and app are connected whenever the system is activated.